Lady Katherine Eliza Gordon1

 F, #24723, b.
 14 March 1857, d.
 18 April 1939

-Dame Isabel Maria Marjoribanks was born on 14 March 1857.1 She was the daughter of Dudley Coutts Marjoribanks, 1st Lord Tweedmouth and Isabella Hogg.1 She married Sir John Campbell Hamilton-Gordon, 1st Marquess of Aberdeen and Temair, son of George John James Hamilton-Gordon, 5th Earl of Aberdeen and Lady Mary Baillie, on 7 November 1877 at St. George's Church, St. George Street, Hanover Square, London, England.1 She died on 18 April 1939 at age 82.3
+Dame Isabel Maria Marjoribanks was born on 14 March 1857.1 She was the daughter of Dudley Coutts Marjoribanks, 1st Baron Tweedmouth of Edington and Isabella Hogg.1 She married John Campbell Hamilton-Gordon, 1st Marquess of Aberdeen and Temair, son of George John James Hamilton-Gordon, 5th Earl of Aberdeen and Lady Mary Baillie, on 7 November 1877 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.1 She died on 18 April 1939 at age 82.3

-As a result of her marriage, Dame Isabel Maria Marjoribanks was styled as Countess of Aberdeen on 7 November 1877.
-From 7 November 1877, her married name became Hamilton-Gordon.1 She was president of the International Council of Women between 1893 and 1936.2 In 1894 she received the Freedom of Limerick.2 As a result of her marriage, Dame Isabel Maria Marjoribanks was styled as Marchioness of Aberdeen and Temair on 4 January 1916.
-She wrote the book The Musings of a Scottish Granny.2 She wrote the book We Twa, published 1925.2 She wrote the book she received the Freedom of Edinburgh, published 1928.2 She wrote the book More Cracks with We Twa, published 1929.2 She was invested as a Dame Grand Cross, Order of the British Empire (G.B.E.) in 1931.2
+After her marriage, Dame Isabel Maria Marjoribanks was styled as Countess of Aberdeen on 7 November 1877.
+From 7 November 1877, her married name became Hamilton-Gordon.1 She was president of the International Council of Women between 1893 and 1936.2 In 1894 she received the Freedom of Limerick.2 After her marriage, Dame Isabel Maria Marjoribanks was styled as Marchioness of Aberdeen and Temair on 4 January 1916.
+She wrote the book The Musings of a Scottish Granny (ASIN: B000861RJ4.)2 She wrote the book We Twa, published 1925.2 She wrote the book she received the Freedom of Edinburgh, published 1928.2 She wrote the book More Cracks with We Twa, published 1929.2 She was appointed Dame Grand Cross, Order of the British Empire (G.B.E.) in 1931.2

-Children of Dame Isabel Maria Marjoribanks and Sir John Campbell Hamilton-Gordon, 1st Marquess of Aberdeen and Temair
+Children of Dame Isabel Maria Marjoribanks and John Campbell Hamilton-Gordon, 1st Marquess of Aberdeen and Temair

 Citations